 Low-volume manufacturing may range from 100 to 10000 units of production parts.
 This volume of products will usually be affordable for even the smallest businesses in the industry.
-Low-volume manufacturing techniques such as 3D printing and CNC milling can help designers to cut the cost associated with general overheads in mass production, and also offers flexibility, allowing for simple changes in design to be made without forfeiting huge investments.
+Low-volume manufacturing techniques such as 3D printing and CNC milling can help designers to cut the cost associated with general overheads in mass production.
+And it also offers flexibility, allowing for simple changes in design to be made without forfeiting huge investments.

 Most mass production factories usually have a minimum order quantity.
 This is the quantity below which they won’t run your production at a profitable margin.
-Low-volume manufacturing helps most emerging businesses to manage their budget, ensuring that avoidable costs are not incurred on the general overheads that mass production will demand.
+Low-volume manufacturing enables most emerging businesses to manage their budget, avoiding unnecessary costs associated with the general overheads demanded by mass production.
 With low-volume manufacturing, there will be lower labor demands, lesser power consumption and significantly lesser material waste.

 • Gives start-up businesses faster entry into markets

 Low-volume production has helped many businesses level the playing field as it offers a route to quick market entry.
 Low-volume manufacturing can help start-ups quickly deploy their products into emerging markets to drive trial and steal market share early.
 Without low-volume manufacturing techniques, many small and medium businesses may not stand a chance in emerging markets.

 Low-volume manufacturing can have immense benefits even for established businesses.
 When quick manufacturing is needed to address supply deficits, businesses commonly use low-volume techniques to meet production needs and expedite delivery times.